Acetylcysteine

-Acetylcysteine or N-acetylcysteine (NAC; not to be confused with N-acetylcarnosine, which is also abbreviated NAC) is a mucolytic that is used to treat paracetamol (acetaminophen) overdose and to loosen thick mucus in individuals with chronic bronchopulmonary disorders, such as pneumonia and bronchitis.
+Acetylcysteine or N-acetylcysteine (NAC) is a mucolytic that is used to treat paracetamol (acetaminophen) overdose and to loosen thick mucus in individuals with chronic bronchopulmonary disorders, such as pneumonia and bronchitis.
 It has been used to treat lactobezoar in infants.
-It can be taken intravenously, orally (swallowed by mouth), or inhaled as a mist by use of a nebulizer.
+It can be taken intravenously, orally (swallowed by mouth), or by inhalation by use of a nebulizer.
 It is also sometimes used as a dietary supplement.

 Common side effects include nausea and vomiting when taken orally.
 The skin may occasionally become red and itchy with any route of administration.
 A non-immune type of anaphylaxis may also occur.
 It appears to be safe in pregnancy.
 For paracetamol overdose, it works by increasing the level of glutathione, an antioxidant that can neutralize the toxic breakdown products of paracetamol.
 When inhaled, it acts as a mucolytic by decreasing the thickness of mucus.

 Acetylcysteine was initially patented in 1960 and came into medical use in 1968.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.

-The sulfur-containing amino acids cysteine and methionine are more easily oxidized than the other amino acids.